Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 λ [wavelength] = c [speed of light] / ƒ [frequency]

-When a wave oscllates it will produces harmonic waves with a reduction in bandwidth everytime which results in an oscillation on a different frequency .
-In our case this could allow for attacks to be carried out by using even less "sophisticated" equipment by transmitting on lower freuquencies.
+When a wave oscillates it will produces harmonic waves with a reduction in bandwidth every time which results in an oscillation on a different frequency .
+In our case this could allow for attacks to be carried out by using even less "sophisticated" equipment by transmitting on lower frequencies.

-Harmonics can cause unintended interferece to other devices operating on the frequency which the hormonic will oscillate.
-As we get closer to the third harmonic and the wavelengh increases it will increase the noise floorof the electrical signal which in turn can cause "jamming" of legitimate signal reaching their intended receivers .
+Harmonics can cause unintended interference to other devices operating on the frequency which the harmonic will oscillate.
+As we get closer to the third harmonic and the wavelength increases it will increase the noise floor of the electrical signal which in turn can cause "jamming" of legitimate signal reaching their intended receivers .
 Furthermore , they can cause the capacitance level of power factor capacitors to flactuate and inductance of the power supply to become unstable causing the device or neighbouring devices to behave irregularly.

-Harmonic Spurious emission are also a huge issue in electronic devices as they produce unwanted oscillationd close to the fundumental frquency aswell as harmonic frequencies which can cause inteference .
+Harmonic Spurious emission are also a huge issue in electronic devices as they produce unwanted oscillations close to the fundamental frequency as-well as harmonic frequencies which can cause interference .
 For example a device transmitting at exactly 433mhz with a bandwidth of 25 khz will also bleed onto other frequencies well over its bandwidth without proper filtering .
 This is especially prominent in dual side mode modulations such as Frequency Modulation (FM), Amplitude Modulation (AM) , Dual Side Band (DSB) ,Phase Modulation (PM).
 Protocols like Wifi use a combination of Binary Phase Shift keying (BPSK) and Quandrature Phase Shift Keying(QPSK).
-The protocol switches between modulation types to optimise transmission rate and error correcton .
+The protocol switches between modulation types to optimise transmission rate and error correction .
-Many of these spurious emissions are generated by Low Noise Amplifier embeded in the devices which are used the amplify the low powered signal transmitted from the device.
-Using this type of amplification causes not only the desired transmition signal to be amplfied but also any hamonics or "noise" it generates by:
+Many of these spurious emissions are generated by Low Noise Amplifier embedded in the devices which are used the amplify the low powered signal transmitted from the device.
+Using this type of amplification causes not only the desired transmission signal to be amplified but also any harmonics or "noise" it generates by:

 "INSERT EQUATION HERE"